Plug-In RIS: A Novel Approach to Fully Passive Reconfigurable Intelligent Surfaces

 \subsection{Motivations and contributions}

 As summarized in Table \ref{Tab: Different RIS structures comparison}, both fully passive and semi-passive RIS configurations exhibit drawbacks that pose challenges to their practical implementation.
 Based on the existing literature, it becomes evident that there is a clear and pressing need within academia to create a novel RIS structure that fulfills the two fundamental attributes emphasized in \cite{basar2019wireless}, which strongly motivates us to introduce a fresh and innovative design, named \textit{plug-in RIS}, with the specific aim of simplified deployment and operation within mmWave communication environments.
 In this system, the RIS can be conveniently plugged into the environment to operate with fixed phase shift profiles, which are adjusted based on the location of the BS and dead zones.
 Specifically, initially, the dead zone in the mmWave environment is defined to the BS (because the BS is initially not aware of which area is the dead zone) and divided into spatial segments; each spatial segment is considered to be served via a part of divided RIS, named sub-RIS.
 Next, we examine the location of each spatial segment and assign a fixed phase shift profile to the corresponding sub-RIS.
 Since both the BS and dead zone have fixed locations, the sub-RISs are not required to be configured frequently.
-For activation, the BS obtains the UE's spatial segment\footnote{This can be achieved by having the BS transmit a pilot signal across all sub-RISs.
-The UE, in turn, receives the pilot signal via the corresponding sub-RIS, and then sends its response back to the BS through that sub-RIS.
-Consequently, the BS is able to discern the spatial segment in which the UE is positioned.} and employs beamforming techniques to illuminate the corresponding sub-RIS, enabling control over signal reflection towards desired directions and offering a user-centric approach to enhance wireless communication performance.
+For activation, the BS obtains the UE's spatial segment and employs beamforming techniques to illuminate the corresponding sub-RIS, enabling control over signal reflection towards desired directions and offering a user-centric approach to enhance wireless communication performance.